Getting Started/Concepts

 ConceptDescription

-ProjectA folder for grouping related storyboards together
+ProjectA folder for grouping related storyboards and scripts together

 StoryboardA collection of frames that tells your story